welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 -  `Boolean empty values`: The Business Central does not allow to leave boolean cells empty.
 Boolean cells are displayed as checked or unchecked checkboxes, meaning that the property has to be true or false, but you cannot skip its evaluation.
-You have two ways to resolve this problem: the first way is to define a custom `true,false` value list in the value option property of the column configuration: instead of seeing the checkbox you will see a select with those two values, and you will also be able to delete the value in the cell, leaving it empty.
+You have two ways to work around this limitation: the first way is to define a custom `true,false` value list in the value option property of the column configuration: instead of seeing the checkbox you will see a select with those two values, and you will also be able to delete the value in the cell, leaving it empty.
-Otherwise, you can use the self-made `NullableBoolean` enum (this is useful in guided rule templates, where you cannot use the default values trick).
+Otherwise, you can use the `NullableBoolean` enum we defined (this is useful in guided rule templates, where you cannot use the default values trick).

 -  In general, guided decision tables are not the right tool to handle logical disjunctions (`or`).
 We need